 In general it depends on the specific conditions of a job.
 Mine can also have large smart working spaces and could experience fewer problems.
 Nonetheless, resuming physical presence is an option.

-Phase two will see me work in presence only if I can guarantee and guarantee the right distance with colleagues, a rotation of people in presence and the use of masks.
+Phase two will see me working in presence only if I can guarantee and guarantee the right distance with colleagues, a rotation of people in presence and the use of masks.

 Will I use public transport?